Portugal in 2 Weeks

 Grab a gelato at Santini Belem before heading back to downtown Lisbon.

-Take the same bus, train, trolley, or uber back to downtown Lisbon, or head to one of Lisbon’s best museums the Museum of Ancient Art or Gulbenkian Museum.
+Take the same bus, train, trolley, or Uber back to downtown Lisbon, or head to one of Lisbon’s best museums the Museum of Ancient Art or Gulbenkian Museum.
 The Museum of Ancient art houses Portugal’s collection from the 15th and 16th centuries and its Golden Area, housed in a palace.
-The Gulbenkian Museum is arguably Lisbon’s best museum and has 5000 years of art.
+The Gulbenkian Museum is arguably Lisbon’s best museum and has art spanning 5,000 years of history.

 If you don’t feel like seeing a museum today, instead head to the Bario Alto and Chiada neighborhood for your last neighborhood exploration and walk.

 The walk starts at Miraduoro de Sao Pedro de Alcantara with a beautiful (and different) view of the city.
 The kiosk in this park has picturesque drinks and is a great spot for a stop.
-Next head to Sao Roque Church which was built in the 16th century and one of Portugal’s first Jesuit churches with an elaborate interior.
+Next head to Sao Roque Church which was built in the 16th century and was one of Portugal’s first Jesuit churches.
 From here, head down the Rua Nova da Trinidade to Lisbon’s oldest beer hall, the Cervejaria da Trindade and its beautiful 19th century tile work.
 Down the hill at #16 you’ll find Lisbon’s largest used bookstore.

 At Largo do Carmo you’ll find (along with jacaranda trees) the headquarters of the National Guard and the ruins of Convento do Carmo, destroyed in the 1755 earthquake.
 This cathedral was left standing with Gothic arches pointing towards the sky.
 It’s an enjoyable stroll along the open air nave.

-From the cathedral held to the Chiado district.
-Start at the Cafe A Brasileira, an 100 year old Art Nouveau coffeehouse where artists used to frequent in the 1920s.
+Now head to the Chiado district.
+Start at the Cafe A Brasileira, an 100 year old Art Nouveau coffeehouse frequented by artists in the 1920s.
 The district you are now in is full people, sidewalk cafes, and shops so wander along the mosaic sidewalks of Rua Garrett and enjoy.

 From here, head back to the outdoor bar behind the Convento do Carmo for a pre-dinner drink.